Traffic Safety Committee

 Our circulation map also includes suggested Park & Walk locations.
 These are areas near the school where families who drive can park, or older students can be dropped off and walk the remainder of the distance to school.
 This reduces car traffic in front of the school and allows you to skip waiting in the drop-off line, while students start the day with healthy physical activity, arriving at school more ready to learn.

-The FOSB Traffic Safety Committee formed in late 2024 to begin developing a new Circulation Plan and Map for Salmon Bay K-8.
-Each of the new elements 1-4 were chosen with safety, accessibility, and community building in mind, after extensive outreach to families, neighbors, staff, and the Seattle Department of Transportation (SDOT).
+Our committee formed in late 2024 to begin developing a new Circulation Plan and Map for Salmon Bay K-8.
+Each of the new elements 1-4 were chosen with safety, accessibility, and community building in mind, after extensive outreach to families, neighbors, staff, and SDOT.

 This element gives families who drive and plan to stay with the vehicle designated areas for dropping off and picking up their students.